DevExpress-Examples/devextreme-examples-template/ASP.NET Core/Readme.md

 * the `add-resouces` task

-    * copies JavaScript files located in the `scripts` array and addes them to `vendor.js`.
-The script bundle is moved to   `wwwroot\scripts`
+    * copies JavaScript files located in the `scripts` array and adds them to `vendor.js`.
+The script bundle is moved to `wwwroot\scripts`.
-    * copies the CSS styles located in the `styles` array and merges them into the `styles.css` bundle.
+    * copies CSS styles located in the `styles` array and merges them into the `styles.css` bundle.
 Then, this bundle is moved to `wwwroot\styles`
     * copies DevExtreme `fonts` and `icons` folders from NPM  to `wwwroot\styles`

 *  the `clean` task removes all previously created files (`vendor.js` and `vendor.css`) and folders (`icons` and `fonts`)